containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.recommendations.ContainerRecommendation"></a>

 ### ContainerRecommendation
-Represents a resource configuration recommendation
+Represents a resource configuration recommendation made by the AI Engine.

-It includes recommended limits and requests for the initial stage (a container which is just started) and after the initial stage
+It includes recommended limits and requests for the initial stage (a container which is just started) and after the initial strage.

 | Field | Type | Label | Description |